hansroland/reflex-dom-inbits/tutorial.md

 * We have to specify the type of the initial value.
 The compiler does not know whether we want to count up numbers of type *Int* or *Integer* or even *Float*.
 * evIncr has the type ```Event t ()```.
 We cannot use () as an argument for the (+) fold function.
 Therfore we use applicative syntax to replace the event payload *()* by the number *1*.
 1 we can use together with our fold function (+)!
 * This is the first example that uses *event tranformation*
+* We need *recursive do": We refer to *evIncr* before it is defined.

 Please note, that in reflex-dom the implemention of *count* differs from our example above.